peez80/docker-hivemq/README.md

 TLS
 ---
-If you want to use TLS, you HAVE to mount the keystore and (if applicable) the truststore, since the provided truststores are some rookie-like created self signed trust stores:
+If you want to use TLS, you HAVE to mount the keystore and (if applicable) the truststore, since the provided stores are some rookie-like created self signed trust stores:

     docker run -itd -v /local/path/to/keystore.jks:/opt/hivemq/cert/hivemq_keystore.jks:ro -v /local/path/to/truststore.jks:/opt/hivemq/cert/hivemq_truststore.jks peez/hivemq

 Plugins
 -------
 To add plugins you could mount them to the plugin directory as described.
-For ease of use I recommend instead extending the Dockerfile.
+For ease of use I would recommend extending the Dockerfile instead.

 Authentication
 --------------